 - Appeals by the student, adviser or committee member concerning an exam outcome will be submitted for review to GAC, who will in turn appoint an appeal committee of two graduate faculty members not part of the original committee.
 Remediation conditions attached to a Pass outcome may also be the subject of appeal.
-The appeal requests must be submitted no later than 48 hours after the outcome determination is communicated to the student and his or her adviser. - The appeal committee will review the entire set of exam documents and comments and submit a recommendation to GAC, the committee will then make a decision about the appeal and communicate this to the parties involved.
+The appeal requests must be submitted no later than 48 hours after the outcome determination is communicated to the student and his or her adviser. - The appeal committee will review the entire set of exam documents and comments and submit a recommendation to GAC.
+The committee will then decide whether to support the appeal (i.e. to reverse the original decision) and communicate this to the parties involved.
 Note that if GAC at that time includes a member from the committee whose exam result is being appealed (or an adviser of a student submitting an appeal), that individual will not be involved in the appeal process. - If the secondary decision is appealed, a final review and decision will be made by the Associate Dean for Graduate and Undergraduate Studies.

-The next major milestone for doctoral students who successfully complete the qualifying examination is to complete his or her coursework and prepare for their Ph.D. dissertation proposal and the comprehensive examination.
+The next major milestone for doctoral students who successfully complete the qualifying examination is to complete his or her coursework and prepare for their Ph.D. dissertation proposal and the Comprehensive Examination.
 This exam is normally taken early in the student's third year in the Ph.D. program (12-18 months after completing the qualifying examination).